mbeckdev/mbeckdev/README.md

 ### Hi there 👋
-🌱 Currently learning JavaScript
+🌱 Currently learning JavaScript.
+I'm working through The Odin Project because I hear they have awesome JavaScript projects.

-⚡ Fun fact: I just got my braces off as an adult.
-After a year and a half I can now eat beef jerky again!
+⚡ Fun fact: I designed and 3D printed my own mic stand.
+Now my mic doesn't have to roll all over my desk anymore!

+📫 How to reach me: @mbeckdev on Twitter

 <!--
 **mbeckdev/mbeckdev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.